 The Program for Public Humanities is directed by Diane O’Donoghue, Senior Fellow for the Humanities since 2015.
 An art historian, she first came to Tisch College as a Faculty Fellow in 2013—working on a Nazi-era restitution project in Vienna—after chairing the Department of Visual and Critical Studies at the School of the Museum of Fine Arts at Tufts.
-She also holds an ongoing appointment as Visiting Professor for Public Humanities at the John Nicholas Brown Center for Public Humanities and Cultural Heritage at Brown University.
-The Center, home to an outstanding graduate program in this field, is one of our academic partners and members of its faculty will advise on curriculum development in public humanities for the Civic Studies major.
+She also holds an ongoing appointment as Visiting Professor of Public Humanities at the John Nicholas Brown Center for Public Humanities and Cultural Heritage at Brown University.
+The Center, home to a graduate program in this field, is one of our academic partners as we create our Civic Humanities curriculum.

 The Program for Public Humanities began in 2017, expanding on the work of Tisch College’s Initiatives in the Public Humanities, which ran from 2014-2016 and organized a series of panels on various topics that brought together faculty members from across Tufts with colleagues from other universities.
 (Learn about the panels offered in Spring 2015 and Spring 2016.)
 The Program continued to organize such events, beginning with a series of presentations this past spring.